Lettuce Lake Park: Walking Amongst Florida Swamps

 Along the way, you might even catch a glimpse of a gator!
 In fact, Lettuce Lake Park is well-known for being one of the best places in the city for spotting gators in their natural habitat.

-Plenty of shade coverage along the way – A great place to come to escape both the city noise & Florida heat!
+Plenty of shade coverage along the way – A great place to come to escape both the city noise, tourist congestion, & Florida heat!

 Views of the swamp